Chamoli, Uttarakhand

 Pass through Bedni Bugyal, another picturesque alpine meadow, rich in Himalayan flora

-Visit Bedni Kund, a serene sacred lake with mythological significance and reflection of nearby peaks
+Visit Bedni Kund, a serene sacred lake with mythological significance and a reflection of nearby peaks

-The trail is scenic and less physically demanding, ideal for acclimatization
+The trail is scenic and less physically demanding, ideal for acclimatisation

 Continue the trek through undulating meadows to reach Patar Nachauni

-Enjoy the peaceful ambiance and panoramic views at your campsite
+Enjoy the peaceful ambience and panoramic views at your campsite

 Day 5